qgis/QGIS-Documentation/docs/user_manual/style_library/symbol_selector.rst

   offsets;
 * **Outline: Arrow**: uses a line :ref:`arrow symbol <arrow_symbol>` layer to represent the polygon boundary.
-The settings for the outline arrow are the same as for line symbols.
+The settings for the outline arrow are the same as for arrow line symbols.
-* **Outline: Hashed line**: uses a :ref:`hash line symbol <hashed_line_symbol>` layer to represent the polygon boundary (the interior rings, the exterior ring or all the rings).
-The settings for the outline hashed line are the same as for line symbols.
+* **Outline: Hashed line**: uses a :ref:`hash line symbol <hashed_line_symbol>` layer to represent the polygon boundary (:guilabel:`Rings`) which can be the interior rings only, the exterior ring only or all the rings).
+  The other settings for the outline hashed line are the same as for hashed line symbols.
-* **Outline: Marker line**: uses a :ref:`marker line symbol <marker_line_symbol>` layer to represent the polygon boundary (the interior rings, the exterior ring or all the rings).
+* **Outline: Marker line**: uses a :ref:`marker line symbol <marker_line_symbol>` layer to represent the polygon boundary (:guilabel:`Rings`) which can be the interior rings only, the exterior ring only or all the rings).
-  The settings for the outline marker line are same as for line symbols.
+  The other settings for the outline marker line are same as for marker line symbols.
-* **Outline: simple line**: uses a :ref:`simple line symbol <simple_line_symbol>` layer to represent the polygon boundary (the interior rings, the exterior ring or all the rings).
+* **Outline: simple line**: uses a :ref:`simple line symbol <simple_line_symbol>` layer to represent the polygon boundary (:guilabel:`Rings`) which can be the interior rings only, the exterior ring only or all the rings).
-  The settings for the outline simple line are the same as for line symbols.
   The :guilabel:`Draw line only inside polygon` option displays the polygon borders inside the polygon and can be useful to clearly represent adjacent polygon boundaries.
+  The other settings for the outline simple line are the same as for simple line symbols.

 .. note::